-When the stock market crashed in 1929 leaving shattered lives and a fatigued economy throughout the United States, Asheville, N.C. carried the heaviest burden of all.
+When the stock market crashed in 1929 leaving shattered lives and a fatigued economy throughout the United States, Asheville carried the heaviest burden of all.
 Yet like many American cities, Asheville celebrated a booming economy in the 1920s, blissfully ignoring an awaiting financial doom.
 See our guides for: Asheville Museums & Historic Sites, Top 10 Civil War Sites and Top House Museums.

 Days of depression and strain have achieved for Asheville a rich history worthy of exploration by any visitor to the Land of the Sky.
 The curious are drawn to consider the city's Art Deco abundance, E.W.
 Grove's Grove Park Inn Resort, indigenous arts and crafts and the opulent splendor of Vanderbilt's Biltmore, none of which might have been possible had a lone pioneer with his family around him not shown courage.

 The Davidsons lived on Christian Creek in the Swannanoa Valley area known as "Eden Land."
 A permanent settlement was founded in this valley in 1785.
-Proliferation of these homesteads led to a legislative act initiated by Colonel David Vance and Davidson, establishing Buncombe County on Dec.
-5, 1791.
+The proliferation of these homesteads led to a legislative act initiated by Colonel David Vance and Davidson, establishing Buncombe County on December 5, 1791.
 What is now Pack Square boasted then a small log courthouse.

 The population of Asheville grew by increments, expanding over the years from 500 people in 1840 to more than 65,000 in 2000.
 It became known as the hub of activity in Western North Carolina.
-Completion of more roads stimulated population growth.
+The completion of more roads stimulated population growth.
 Asheville's population today is around 92,000.

 The "Asheville and Greenville Plank Road," completed in 1851, expanded commerce.
 At this point, more affluent community members recognized Asheville as a health resort.
 This designation attracted the wealthy from all over the South, arriving on four- and six-horse stages.